Download Careers360 App

 This Story also Contains

-The Anti-Mullerian hormone is usually defined as a protein that plays a role in the development of the reproductive tract, mostly in the male fetus.
-It is secreted and synthesized by reproductive tissues before the birth of a child, by the testes in the case of males and the ovaries in the case of females.
-The function of AMH and the quantity of AMH normally present vary with sex and age.
-The AMH helps with sexual differentiation in the foetus.
+The Anti-Mullerian hormone (AMH) is usually defined as a protein that plays a role in the development of the reproductive tract, mostly in the male foetus.
+It is secreted and synthesised by reproductive tissues before the birth of a child.

-AMH is secreted in the foetal testis and ovary (reproductive organs) before birth.
-It demonstrates the presence of both Mullerian (female) and Wolffian (male) ducts during the seventh week after foetal conception.
-Anti Mullerian Hormone also has several other functions apart from these.
+AMH is secreted in the fetal testis and ovary (reproductive organs) before birth.
+It demonstrates the presence of both Mullerian (female) and Wolffian (male) ducts during the seventh week after fetal conception.
+Anti-Mullerian Hormone also has several other functions apart from these.
+AMH helps in organogenesis of reproductive organs in the fetus.
 It is one of the important hormones during the birth of the child.
 Some of the major functions are described below in the table:

 Functions